After reading this lesson and topic completion, you will be able to:

 - Labels are short messages in form of signs, symbols or

-- They describe and elaborate important characteristics of the materials.
+- They describe and elaborate on important characteristics of the materials.

 Labels may include information about: